Student Visas

 M1 Visas

-J1 Visas
+J-1 Visas

-- A J1 visa can be used for programs that are broader than the typical scope of a formal U.S. school such as a university.
+- A J1 visa can be used for programs that are broader than the typical scope of a formal U.S. school, such as a university.
 These can be used in approved programs “for the purpose of teaching, instructing or lecturing, studying, observing, conducting research, consulting, demonstrating special skills, receiving training, or to receive graduate medical education or training.”
 Exchange visitors can also work as professors, research assistants, camp counselors, or au pairs, in addition to just students.

-Steps to Apply for a Student Visa
+Steps To Apply for a Student Visa

 You should also organize your academic documents, such as high school transcripts, relevant programs, and letters of recommendation.
 All material must be translated into the English language by an accredited professional.

-Do not limit yourself to applying only to one academic institution, which could limit your chances of receiving acceptance.
+Do not limit yourself to applying to only one academic institution, which could limit your chances of receiving acceptance.
 Contact the international student department of the schools to find out their placement possibilities, special requirements, costs, and scholarship opportunities.

 You can also use an affidavit to show a financial sponsor.
 The U.S. government generally does not allow an alien with student visa status to work for money.
 You can only work legally as a student under special circumstances.

 Take into account that it is very common for foreign students to be subject to scams.
-There are scam artists that specifically target foreign students for phishing, hacking, and email scams.
+There are scam artists who specifically target foreign students for phishing, hacking, and email scams.
 Make sure you only get advice from U.S. government offices and agencies or an experienced and licensed attorney.

 Visa applicants will need the following documents to apply:

-- Valid passport.
+- Valid passport

-- Form DS-160 (Nonimmigrant Visa Application).
+- Form DS-160 (Nonimmigrant Visa Application)

-- Application fee payment receipt.
+- Application fee payment receipt

-- Passport photos.
+- Passport photos

-- Proof of payment to the Student and Exchange Visitor Information System (SEVIS fee).
+- Proof of payment to the Student and Exchange Visitor Information System (SEVIS fee)

-Fifth step.
 Request an appointment for the interview with the consular officer of the U.S. embassy or consulate in your home country.

 During the interview, to apply for the F1, M1, or J1 student visa, the officer will verify all the documents and evaluate your qualifications to go to study in the United States.
 The applicant must answer the questions honestly and sincerely.
 The U.S. immigration officer is supposed to make sure that you are going to study in the U.S. for legitimate reasons.